Trip Date: July 3-8, 2013

 - Wilderness Sign On Agnes Creek Trail

-Day 2: Swamp Creek Camp to Upper Blue Basin
+Day 2: Swamp Creek to Upper Blue Basin

 We cached some food and gear at Swamp Creek, then hiked up-trail to find a suitable log across Agnes Creek.
 The normal log mentioned by Beckey seems to be gone now, but thanks to some precise coordinates provided by Beth B, we located a nice log farther up Agnes Creek (around Mile 10), and another log across nearby Spruce Creek.